jdegand/interop-rxjs-signal/README.md

 ## Continued Development

 - Pagination implementation is kind of a mess.
 I tried to explain a lot of the tradeoffs and problems I encountered.
-- Testing -> I'd imagine this will be difficult.
+- Testing -> I'd imagine this will be difficult (lack of documentation).
+- Problem with local storage -> when you navigate to the detail page and use back arrow, the search term is lost.
+- Page number is saved -> if you search for something that has less page results, you will see nothing on the page you are on -> need logic to compare page results and local storage page value
+- No disabling of next button when page count has reached max
+- Typescript improvements

 ## How to Use